clarenceb/vscode-copilot-demo/README.md

 * Azure OpenAI service and model deployment

   - Create an Azure account and subscription
-  - Create an OpenAI resource
+  - Create an OpenAI resource (NOTE: this is the only resource in the demo that will incur costs)
   - Deploy a model for text completions (e.g. GPT-3.5-turbo)
   - Get the API key and endpoint